Introduction to the Pupil Premium Grant

 Schools will also continue to receive the Pupil Premium for children of parents serving in the armed forces, to address the emotional and social well-being of these students.

-The Pupil Premium funding at WAN for the academic year 2016-17 will be £161,940.
-The academy has received £935 for each disadvantaged student categorized as FSM6 (pupils eligible for free school meals in the last 6 years), £300 for each pupil from a service family and £1900 for each looked after child.
-The number of pupils eligible for the Pupil Premium this year is 186 (32% of the cohort).
+The Pupil Premium funding at Wayland Academy Norfolk (WAN) for the academic year 2017-18 will be approximately £159,000.
+The academy has received approximately £935 for each disadvantaged student categorised as FSM6 (pupils eligible for free school meals in the last 6 years), £300 for each pupil from a service family and £1900 for each looked after child.
+The number of pupils eligible for the Pupil Premium this year is 175 which is around 30% of the academy’s cohort.

 Pupil Premium Review June 2017